yappy2000d/PP-s-Ndarray/README.md

 ## Limitations

-- Negative indices are not supported yet.
+- Negative indices when slicing are not supported yet.
 - Broadcasting is not supported yet.
 - Dimensions must remain the same after slicing.
 - Dimensions must be specified at compile time.

 ## Cooming not so soon

-- Support for negative indices.
 - Support for broadcasting and concatenation.
 - Ability to slice into any dimension.